sinka27/Day_Planner/README.md

 A daily planner can help employees manage their time effectively.

 ## Problems Solved
-* When user will open the planner, the current day is displayed at the top of the calendar.
+* When user will open the planner, they will be able to see current day and date displayed at the top of the calendar.
 * On scrolling down, user is presented with timeblocks for standard business hours.
 * Each timeblock is color coded to indicate whether it is in the past, present, or future.
 * When the user clicks into a timeblock, they can enter an event.